 Attics are commonly accessed by pests and rodents.
 Check your vents and utility access points around your roof and eves to make sure they are not compromised.

 Chimneys are great for getting the smoke where it should be but when the fire goes out it can be a highway for trouble.
 All kinds of not-so-great characters can end up in your great room if that handy screen cap is blown off or lifted up from the top of your chimney.
-A qualified professional can help with inspection and repair of this frequently ignored point of ingress.
+A qualified professional can help with the inspection and repair of this frequently ignored point of ingress.

 *Furniture Fortresses – Ever wonder why those box springs, sectionals, love seats and ottomans have those simple, cheap fabric covers underneath?
 If you’ve ever taken the opportunity to look on the other side of these barriers, you already know.
 Behind the “curtain” lies a cavernous void of hardware and cushion that can double the surface area of the piece, affording spiders and virtually any other insect all the more room to live, move and breed.
 Paying attention to this barrier and keeping it intact will greatly reduce their hiding places.